Xfennec/nosee/README.md

 at [govaluate](https://github.com/Knetic/govaluate) for details about expression's syntax.

-If this expression becomes true, the probe will ring a `warning` alert.
-Here again, you are free to use any class of your choice to create your own error typology. (ex: `["critical", "hardware_guys"]` to ring a specific group of users in charge of critical failures of the hardware)
+If this expression becomes true, the probe will ring a `critical` alert.
+Here again, you are free to use any class of your choice to create your own error typology. (ex: `["warning", "hardware_guys"]` to ring a specific group of users in charge of critical failures of the hardware)

 ### Step3.
 Create a *script* (or use a provided one)